 - 7. What are the medical marijuana laws?

 - 8. Is pot still illegal under federal law?

 - 10. What are the immigration consequences?

-Adults 21 and older in Nevada may possess up to one ounce of pot for personal use.
-Or they may possess up to 1/8 of an ounce of marijuana concentrate (such as hashish).
-Concentrate is the separated resin, either crude or purified.
+Weed is legal in Nevada, but only within certain limits.
+Adults 21 years of age and older may possess up to one ounce of pot for personal use.
+Or they may possess up to 1/8 of an ounce (3.5 grams) of marijuana concentrate (such as hashish).
+The concentrate is the separated resin, either crude or purified, containing THC or CBD.

-It is illegal to consume pot outside a private residence.
+It is illegal to consume recreational cannabis outside a private residence.
 And residential owners may prohibit marijuana on their own property.

-Examples of places where pot is illegal include:
+Examples of public places where use of marijuana is illegal under state law include:

 - Hotel rooms,

 - Public restrooms, and